 The goal of product management is to maximize return on investment, and that means that product managers are making bold bets.
 As a product manager, you'll focus on your product vision, and a successful product will unlock exponential value that didn't exist within your company before.

 On the other hand, the goal of project management is to minimize downside risk.
 The focus of the project manager is to ensure that initiatives complete on scope, on time, and on budget.
 Therefore, a successful project is defined by how well-scoped it was, and whether resources were used efficiently or not.
-The project team is pre-assigned with duties at the very of the project, and each team member knows exactly what their deliverables are, months in advance.
+The project team is pre-assigned with duties at the very start of the project, and each team member knows exactly what their deliverables are, months in advance.

 To boil it down, in the words of Ian McAllister, who is Director of Amazon Day at Amazon: